Whether you're looking for inspiration or planning your trip - we think this will help. Here are our very favourite things to do in Buenos Aires!

 How to get there: From San Telmo take the number 29 bus.
 Get off when you see brightly coloured streets and lots of tourists.

 #5 Check out the trendy neighbourhood of Palermo Viejo / Soho

 Like its counterpart in New York, Soho Palermo is the centre of cool in the city.
 Huddled together on the neighbourhood's wide streets you will find boutique clothes stores, coffee shops, digital co-working venues, and some of the best nightlife Buenos Aires has to offer.
 It seems that even if you can't afford to live in this little hipster bubble, you'll still spend plenty of time (and money) enjoying it.

 As you'd expect, this is not the cheapest area of town.
 However, for the price of a coffee and a borrowed newspaper, you can take a seat on one of the many 'distressed' wooden chairs proffered by the chicest of bars and watch the perfectly coiffed pass you by.

 There is a huge amount of excellent street art in this area of the city, many works of which you will inevitably pass simply while out and about.
 For those with more than a passing interest however, consider taking a small group street art tour.
 Click here to discover more.

 Closest metro station: Palermo (D station)

-#6 The best cannolis this side of Milan
+#6 Experience the best cannolis this side of Milan